shenhuiying2017/azure-docs.es-es/articles/iot-suite/iot-suite-connecting-devices-linux.md

     #include "azure_c_shared_utility/platform.h"
     ```

-2. Agregue las siguientes declaraciones de variable después de las instrucciones `#include`.
-Sustituya los valores de marcador de posición [Device Id] y [Device Key] por valores para el dispositivo en el panel de la solución de supervisión remota.
-Utilice el nombre de host del Centro de IoT en el panel para sustituir [IoTHub Name].
-Por ejemplo, si el nombre de host del Centro de IoT es **contoso.azure-devices.net**, sustituya [IoTHub Name] por **contoso**:
+2. Add the following variable declarations after the `#include` statements.
+Replace the placeholder values [Device Id] and [Device Key] with values for your device from the remote monitoring solution dashboard.
+Use the IoT Hub Hostname from the dashboard to replace [IoTHub Name].
+For example, if your IoT Hub Hostname is **contoso.azure-devices.net**, replace [IoTHub Name] with **contoso**:

     ```
     static const char* deviceId = "[Device Id]";